Connect with us

 Watford the most likely to bounce back

-Three Premier League teams are dropping down to the second tier and all will be familiar to followers of the Championship. and City reappear after just one season back in the top flight while Burnley are returning after a lengthier absence.
+Three Premier League teams are dropping down to the second tier and all will be familiar to followers of the Championship.
+Watford and Norwich City reappear after just one season back in the top flight while Burnley are returning after a lengthier absence.

 The clear objective for all three clubs is an instant promotion.
 Financial issues may be eased by parachute payments but that only helps for a certain amount of time.
 They should all make a challenge but it’s Watford who are more widely tipped to get back into the Premier League at the end of next season.